Four steps to achieve goals and create a fulfilled life!

-In this article, we take a closer look at the single biggest impediment which is keeping you sidelined in the short and long term.
-We will also provide four steps that can help you achieve your personal and professional goals.
+This article looks at the biggest impediments keeping you sidelined in the short and long term.
+We will also provide four steps to help you achieve your personal and professional goals.

-So, let’s turn on that boss mode and supercharge your ability to make serious and deliberate advancements towards a more fulfilling life.
+So, let’s turn on “boss mode” and supercharge your ability to make significant and deliberate advancements towards a more fulfilling life.

-Following these steps will help you move in the direction of breakthroughs, instead of magically hoping for a better tomorrow, or wondering why you still haven’t achieved the progress you had hoped for.
+Following these steps will help you move toward breakthroughs instead of magically hoping for a better tomorrow or wondering why you still haven’t achieved the progress you had hoped for.

 The SMART Goals are just part of the picture

-How do you measure that?
-How do you measure it, if you can’t put a number to it?
-Do you just unconsciously avoid that goal altogether, grinding away, day in and day out?
+How do you measure transformative goals that aren’t easily quantifiable?
+Do you unconsciously ignore or avoid that goal altogether, grinding away, reacting day in and day out?

-Don’t let Inertia be the boss of you, take action and build success!
+Don’t let Inertia be your boss; take action and build success!

 I view inertia as the single biggest impediment to reaching our full potential.
 It’s equivalent to trying to win a game in which we aren’t even competing because we are either too complacent with how things are or just “too busy getting work done”, checking off those temporarily gratifying to-dos.

-Inertia causes us to lose focus of our values, and future, and significantly reduces the likelihood of us reevaluating what’s most important.
+Inertia causes us to lose focus of our values and future and significantly reduces the likelihood of reevaluating what’s most important.
 After all, our experiences and our needs change over time.
-It would be silly to suggest we could evaluate at age 20, exactly what we will want and need when we are 35.
+It would be silly to suggest we could evaluate at age 20 exactly what we want and need when we are 35.
+Additionally, bad habits can contribute to inertia and hinder goal achievement by creating internal barriers that derail our progress.

-So as the years pass, we have the opportunity to collect new, relevant data points to help decide what shifts we might need to make.
-Taking the time to reevaluate our goals, also in the short-term, allows us to take into account the data points we’ve collected since last setting our goals.
-Unfortunately, in today’s world, there usually has to be some drastic event (over which we have no control) that causes us to jump out of our hamster wheel.
+So as the years pass, we have opportunities to collect new, relevant data points to help inform the shifts we might need to make.
+If we intentionally take the time to fully process the new data points we’re collecting and how they impact our journey and goals, we are much more likely to reach higher levels of success and fulfillment.
+Unfortunately, in today’s world, there usually has to be some drastic event (over which we have no control) that causes us to jump out of our hamster wheel and dial up our intentionality.

 Four Steps For Achieving Your Goals

 Step 1.
-Get out of your hamster wheel and improve motivation
+Be Intentional: Get out of your hamster wheel.

-Yes, I know it’s “home” and it’s strangely comfortable.
+Yes, our hamster wheel is “home” and strangely comfortable.
 Unfortunately, that’s not where the magic happens.
 Take what’s been happening during the post-pandemic, for example.

-More and more people have reevaluated what they feel is really important to them in their lives and careers.
-I’m not here to debate the value of their decisions, or if everyone had a good, solution-focused plan.
+More and more people have reevaluated what they feel is truly important to them in their lives and careers.
+I’m not here to debate the value of their decisions or if everyone had a good, solution-focused plan.
 Arguably, many only had a plan of “not this” (i.e. avoidance of a situation).
-I AM here to tell you those who made any decision in favor of a change, had to recognize, almost like an awakening, that they were in a hamster wheel and needed to get out.
-It’s so easy to be caught up in the day-to-day inertia of checking the boxes.
+I AM here to tell you those who made any decision in favor of a change had to recognize, almost like an awakening, that they were in a hamster wheel and needed to get out.
+It’s so easy to get caught up in the daily inertia and reactivity of all those urgent “to-do’s” that magically make it to the top of our priority list.

-I have to get this done, I need to meet this deadline, etc… or just about anything that keeps them from really stepping back and reevaluating where they are even going.
+I have to get this done, I need to meet this deadline, etc… or just about anything that keeps us from intentionally stepping back and reevaluating where they are even going.
 Imagine being on the dancefloor with your partner.
-Your instructor, on the balcony, is observing all kinds of things you were unable to see and, as a result, offers some great feedback, courtesy of a different perspective.
+Your instructor, on the balcony, is observing all kinds of things you could not see and, as a result, offers some excellent feedback courtesy of a different perspective.

-Well, what I am saying is that you need to make it a point to move from the dance floor to the balcony, now and then.
-This is the best way to achieve goals that have been evading your reach.
+Well, I am saying that you need to make it a point to move from the dance floor to the balcony now and then.
+This is the best way to achieve goals evading your reach.

 Don’t let circumstances outside of your control dictate when you do this.

-Tip: Incorporate intentionally moving from the dance floor to the balcony into your routine, once a week.
+Tip: Incorporate intentionally moving from the dance floor to the balcony into your routine once a week.
 Tune in and become aware of what your hamster wheel is.
-Recognizing this is the first step to making a change to what isn’t working for you.
+Recognizing this is the first step to changing what isn’t working for you.

 Step 2.
-Vision.
+Clear Vision.
 Set Goals like a Boss (This is your “what”)

-Having a clear and concrete vision of your goal is your answer to “what?”.
+A clear and concrete vision of your goal is your answer to “what?”.
 It’s the green light you need, signaling you can go exactly where you want to go/take it.
-The operative word, is “exactly.”
+The operative word is “exactly.”
 You must have a precise vision of what success looks like.
 Without this clearly defined goal, how can you possibly “go?”
 Go where?
-You need to know where you are headed.
+You need to know where you are headed, so you can be intentional about not only getting out of your hamster wheel, but also going in the direction that supports your goal achievement.

 Consider the following example.
 Imagine a somewhat benign scenario/illustration where you ask your friend to join you for lunch.